-On April 2, 2017, the President issued a Federal Major Disaster Declaration for areas in California affected by the severe storms and flooding, which will continue to provide for a federal contribution to the costs of the Department's emergency response activities and to the repair and replacement work at Oroville Dam.
-Costs associated with the current recovery and restoration efforts at Oroville Dam spillways are expected to be substantial.
-The full extent of these costs are still being determined, a substantial portion of which are expected to be reimbursed by the Federal Government.
-Any remaining costs are expected to be paid for by the Contractors under the Water Supply Contracts and are expected to be financed long-term with Bonds.
-The amount financed could be significant.
+On April 1, 2017, the President issued a Federal Major Disaster Declaration for areas in California affected by the severe storms and flooding, which will continue to provide for a federal contribution to the costs of the Department's emergency response activities and to the repair and replacement work at Oroville Dam.
+Costs associated with the current recovery and restoration efforts at Oroville Dam spillways are expected to be approximately \$1.1 billion, a substantial portion of which, up to 75%, is expected to be reimbursed by the Federal Government.
+Any remaining costs are expected to be paid for by the Contractors under the Water Supply Contracts and are currently being financed with the Series 2 Notes but, to the extent the Department deems advisable and/or necessary, will also be financed with a portion of the Series 1 Notes and are expected to be financed long-term with Bonds.
 The Department does not believe the costs arising from this project will materially impact the Department's operations or ability to pay debt service on the Bonds.

-The Oroville Dam Spillway Recovery and Restoration Project consists of emergency protective measures and debris removal, reconstruction of the main spillway and on the emergency spillway.
-The total costs of the Oroville Dam Spillway Recovery and Restoration Project prior to any federal or other reimbursement on this project are estimated to be in the range of \$500 to \$600 million; to date the Department has received approximately \$68 million in federal reimbursement.
-In conjunction with the Oroville Dam Spillway Recovery and Restoration Project, the Department is undertaking certain other improvements to the Oroville Dam, which, through calendar year 2019, are estimated to be in the range of \$100 to \$150 million.
+The Oroville Dam Spillway Response, Recovery and Restoration Project consists of emergency protective measures and debris removal, relocating powerlines, reconstruction of the main spillway and on the emergency spillway.
+The total costs of the Oroville Dam Spillway Response, Recovery and Restoration Project prior to any federal or other reimbursement on this project are estimated to be approximately \$1.1 billion; as of September 15, 2018, the Department has received approximately \$73 million in federal reimbursement.